 Fundamentally these sessions work by helping leaders really build connections with minority groups.
 In doing so they break down barriers, overcome biases and open eyes.
 They help leaders build real relationships and humanize, or individualize, members of diverse groups.
 In doing so, this improves empathy and help convert leaders into allies.

 We recommend them as helpful activities that can support a broader inclusion and diversity programme.
 We do though, think they are best used in larger organizations, perhaps those with existing diversity networks already in place.

 Also – don’t use them if your senior leaders are jerks and likely to just make things worse.
 This hardly ever happens, but you’ll know if there’s a risk in your organization.

-The information here on “tell me anything sessions” is based on our experiences in the world of work and we have no further reference materials on them.
+The information here on “tell me anything sessions” is based on our experiences in the world of work.
+We have no further reference materials on them.

 If you see any errors on this page or have any feedback, please Contact Us